Technigo/application-remote-boot-camp/README.md

 # Technigo Code Introduction

-This is the first step, and the most fun, in the application – The Coding Introduction.
+This is the first step, and the most fun, in the application – The Code Introduction.
 Yes, we want you to do a little coding challenge – don't panic.
 Why?
 Simply to see that you’ve touched on programming before and know what you’re getting yourself into and can reflect upon your experiences after trying it out.
-We will not judge your solution based on the quality of your code, this is a learning exercise.
+This is a learning exercise.
 It will be fun, we promise.

 ## The Brief